Allies of World War II: India

-India was part of the British Empire.
-About two-thirds of the country was under the direct rule of the United Kingdom exercised by a viceroy representing the British crown.
+About two-thirds of India was under the direct rule of the United Kingdom exercised by a viceroy representing the British crown.
 The other third mostly consisted of princely states, nominally under Indian rulers subordinate to the British crown.
 Nevertheless, India separately signed the Declaration by United Nations on 2 January 1942, and signed the Paris Peace Treaties of February 1947 as an Allied Power.

 India was an important supply base for Commonwealth, American and Chinese forces and itself produced about £286.5 million worth of military equipment and other supplies.
 By 1945, the Indian army numbered 2.5 million people – the largest volunteer army in history.
-Indian troops played a major role in the Burma campaign and in other theatres.
+Indian troops played a major role in the Burma campaign and in other theaters.
 Its military losses were about 100,000 killed, wounded or missing, and almost 80,000 taken prisoner.
 An estimated 3 million Indian people died in the Bengal famine of 1943.

-Burma

-Burma was a British colony at the start of World War II.
-It was later invaded by Japanese forces and that contributed to the Bengal Famine of 1943.
-For the native Burmese, it was an uprising against colonial rule, so some fought on the Japanese's side, but most minorities fought on the Allies side.
-Burma also contributed resources such as rice and rubber.

-African colonies and dependencies

-British West Africa and the British colonies in East and Southern Africa participated, mainly in the North African, East African and Middle-Eastern theatres.
-Two West African and one East African division served in the Burma Campaign.

-Southern Rhodesia was a self-governing colony, having received responsible government in 1923.
-It was not a sovereign dominion.
-It governed itself internally and controlled its own armed forces, but had no diplomatic autonomy, and, therefore, was officially at war as soon as Britain was at war.
-The Southern Rhodesian colonial government issued a symbolic declaration of war nevertheless on 3 September 1939, which made no difference diplomatically but preceded the declarations of war made by all other British dominions and colonies.

-American colonies and dependencies

-These included: the British West Indies, British Honduras, British Guiana and the Falkland Islands.
-The Dominion of Newfoundland was directly ruled as a royal colony from 1933 to 1949, run by a governor appointed by London who made the decisions regarding Newfoundland.